 As I hope you’ve heard, this month TBG is hosting one of the world’s leading and most influential garden designers for a special series of workshops and lectures.
 We’re very excited that John Brookes is visiting TBG between February 18 and 25, 2014.
 Brookes is presenting lectures and delivering courses.
 What an incredible opportunity to learn from a world-renowned expert!
 To read more about his visit, including the program schedule, descriptions and prices, please click here.

 Brookes is well known as a prolific author and one of today’s original and emulated garden designers.
-He has also written more than 30 books on a variety of topics in garden design.
+He’s also written more than 30 books on a variety of topics in garden design.
 The TBG’s Weston Family Library features many of his works, which can be borrowed by members for up to three weeks.
-Below is an annotated list of works by John Brookes and other notable garden design titles that are available in our library.
+Below is an annotated list of works by John Brookes and other notable garden design titles available in our library.
 Click the title’s link for more detail about its location.

 (Not a TBG member but want to borrow books?
-You can purchase a regular TBG membership, or a Booklovers Membership [library benefits only] for just $10 a year.
+You can purchase a regular TBG membership or a Booklovers Membership [library benefits only] for just $10 a year.
 More details here.)

 Works by John Brookes:

 - John Brookes’ Natural Landscapes: How to build, and plant your garden with nature in mind

 Following an exploration of the principles and practices of natural gardening, and the basic design elements of the natural garden, the book engages the reader in an in-depth look at specific sites such as coastal, woodland and wetland gardens.
 Copiously illustrated with how-to diagrams, garden plans and abundant full-colour photographs.

 Brookes, John 712.622 Bro 2007

 Ideas, advice and inspiration accompanied by glorious full-colour photographs, black and white garden plans and how-to inserts.
 Truly inspiring and full of stunning photography.